vanyanv/Dicee-Challenge/README.md

 Users should be able to:

-- See hover states for interactive elements
+- See two dice images
+- Should be able to refresh the page and see a two rolled dice.

 ### Screenshot